 Be sure your marketing report articulates this in an obvious way for the client.
 You have to remember that digital marketing monitoring is not their forte – that’s why they hired you instead!

-When it comes to the actual creation of your digital marketing report, there are a handful of mandatory categories that every single report should contain to help impress and guide your clients through the report.
-Including a table of content will allow anyone without marketing experience to scan the report for what they do/don’t want to see.
+When it comes to the actual creation of your digital marketing report, there are a handful of mandatory categories that every single report should contain.
+In order for them to pack the most punch, they need to list things in a way that is impressive, forthright, and also organized, helping anyone without marketing experience to scan the report for what they do/don’t want to see.

-Here are the top 10 things that should be included in every digital marketing report:
+Starting with a summary and breaking everything down into the important details, here are the top 10 things that should be contained in every digital marketing report:

-By the end of the summary, your client should have a general understanding of where they stand and what they should expect to see when reviewing the report.
+By the end of the summary, your client should have a general understanding of where their marketing stands and what the future goals are going to be after they review the report.
 Everything that comes after this section should be details that support this opening summary statement.

-Since not everyone is a marketing expert, try and use language and terms that are easy to understand so anyone can get the full picture.
+Since not everyone is a marketing expert, try and keep the jargon general and accessible so everyone is able to get the full picture.

-Again, although you are probably well versed in this marketing strategy, many of the executives and stakeholders are not.
+Again, although you are probably well-versed in this marketing strategy, many of the executives and stakeholders are not.
 That’s why you want a section that approaches the core marketing strategy.
-In this section, you will want it to answer the following questions:
+In this section, you will want to answer the following questions:

 This is an easy place for you to articulate to the client why they hired you.
-Take time to ensure the scope of the project is clear and that you are delivering on everything you promised.
+Take time to ensure the scope of the project is clear and that you are delivering everything you promised to the client.

 Let’s say you are offering SEO.
 This is where you will give an overview of what SEO is and how you are leveraging your skills to boost your client’s SEO.
 Spell it out in obvious terms, even if you think it’s redundant.
-Be sure to reaffirm how you are reaching the target customers every single day?
-Whether it’s more of a focus on blogs or on email – explain to the clients why you are choosing those channels.
+Be sure to reaffirm how you are reaching the target customers every single day, whether it’s more of a focus on blogs or on email – and why you are choosing those channels.

 Wrap it up by giving an overview of what has been accomplished in the last month as far as the marketing strategy is concerned.
-You still want to sell yourself so be sure to mention any changes to the marketing strategy and why you felt those changes were important.
-Close it by stating how the changes are going to improve the effectiveness of your campaigns in the coming months.
+You do always want to still sell yourself.
+Be sure to mention any changes to the marketing strategy and why you felt those changes were important.
+Close it by stating how the changes are going to improve effectiveness in the coming months.

 As you can probably see, this section is arguably one of the most important in the entire report.

-Now that you’ve looked over the marketing strategy and the summary of the report, it’s time to cut to the numbers every CEO wants to see: the conversion metrics.
-Conversion metrics should take up the meat of your report, with plenty of charts, graphs, and statistics that show how your campaigns are in-line with growth goals and projections.
+Now that you’ve warmed the client up with some overviews and everyday jargon they can understand, it’s time to cut to the numbers every CEO wants to see: the conversion metrics.
+The conversion metrics should take up the meat of your report, with plenty of charts, graphs, and statistics that show how your campaigns are right in-line with growth goals and projections.

 You will want to bolster this section up while also keeping it easy to understand.
 Run reports on metrics such as: